garimasingh128/CodePath-android-Task1/README.md

-# Project 1 - Codesmith Android app task
+# Project 1 - CodePath Android app task

+👣👩🏻‍💻🏃🏽 _WORK IN PROGRESS_ 👣👩🏻‍💻🏃🏽

-Codesmith Todo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+CodePath Todo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: Garima Singh